RIOT-OS/RIOT/pkg/micro-ecc/README.md

 ```
 to your Makefile.

-## Choosing the right API

-Before using the Micro-ECC library, you need to check the `Makefile.features`
-of your target board to see if `periph_hwrng` is provided.

-If it is provided, you may safely use `uECC_make_key` to generate ECDSA key
-pairs and call `uECC_sign`/`uECC_verify` to sign/verify the ECDSA signatures.

-If not, you cannot use `uECC_make_key` or `uECC_sign` APIs anymore.
-The ECDSA
-keys have to be generated on a platform with HWRNG support (e.g., `native`) and
-transferred to your target device.
-You need to use `uECC_sign_deterministic` to
-perform ECDSA deterministic signing (standardized by RFC 6979).
-You can still
-use `uECC_verify` to verify the signatures from both signing APIs.

-**WARNING** Calling `uECC_make_key` and `uECC_sign` APIs on platforms without
-HWRNG support will lead to compile failure.
+## Examples

-Examples of using these uECC APIs can be found in the `test` folder of the
+Examples of using the uECC API can be found in the `test` folder of the
 Micro-ECC upstream.